srijaydeathwish/nuxt-bootstrap-starter-template/README.md

 - **Bootstrap Vue Next:** Instead of Tailwind CSS, this template integrates Bootstrap Vue Next for styling and UI components.
 [Bootstrap Vue Next Documentation](https://bootstrap-vue-next.github.io/bootstrap-vue-next/)

+- **Customizing Bootstrap with SCSS:**
+You can customize Bootstrap using SCSS in this project.

 ### Development Commands

 - `npm run dev`: Starts the Nuxt 3 development server.